Aspie96/blog/content/posts/free-speech.md

 Freedom of opinion and expression is a human right according to the [Universal Declaration of Human Rights](https://www.un.org/about-us/universal-declaration-of-human-rights).
 The document is, however, [not legally binding](https://www.ohchr.org/en/special-procedures/sr-human-rights-defenders/declaration-human-rights-defenders).
 The [International Covenant on Civil and Political Rights](https://www.ohchr.org/en/instruments-mechanisms/instruments/international-covenant-civil-and-political-rights) commits states to respect certain rights, including freedom of thought and of expression, but it has limitations.
 In practice, countries [differ](https://en.wikipedia.org/wiki/Freedom_of_speech_by_country) widely in this regard.
 People in western democracies enjoy freedom of speech, of the press and of assembly, but these liberties are nowhere absolute.

 This section will focus on the United States and the European Union.
 The topic is much vaster than this article.
-An exhaustive illustration of all relevant restrictions (and protections) could not fit herein, but some sprinkles of information will will.
+An exhaustive illustration of all relevant restrictions (and protections) could not fit herein, but some sprinkles of information will.

 Behaviours such as fraud, dealing in [child pornography](https://www.justice.gov/criminal-ceos/citizens-guide-us-federal-law-child-pornography), credible threats of illegal violence and defamation do not fall within the scope of protected speech.